RBRPro/RbrPro-Addons/README.md

 Both the kinds of properties are "Observables" and then they are "ready" for WPF data binding.
 The class allows the use of multiple configuration files as well.<br>
 [ConfigProperties] are automatically loaded and saved.
 You can use only simple C# types but this is not a big limitation.
 The [RuntimeProperties] are instead the "volatile" ones.
 There is no limitation in their type, they can be also data Collections.
 Together with the ObservableCollection class provided by the TGD.Framework package these classes are a good starting point to develop WPF based applications.
-Typically, you will set an instance of your implementation of the ContextManager as GUI's DataContext.
+Typically, you will set an instance of your implementation of the ContextManager as the GUI's DataContext.

 <b>Add-ons</b>